Welcome to Xtreme HVAC Services, Your A/C Experts

 Dirty evaporator coil: As time passes, the evaporator coil will become dirty.
 On these occasions, the results are similar to those of having a dirty filter.
 Increasingly you will lose airflow, slowly enough that you probably would not realize it until it freezes up or is not cooling adequately.
-You will need to contact your local Xtreme HVAC Service sales and service center to remedy the problem.
+You will need to contact your local Xtreme HVAC Services sales and service center to remedy the problem.

 Defective blower motor or relay: A blower motor running at an improper speed or not running at all can cause freezing.
 It can also be sporadic, starting at full speed and slowing down after it heats up.
 Or a relay could cause it to start one time and not the next.
-Either way, you will need to contact your local Xtreme HVAC Service sales and service center to correct the problem.
+Either way, you will need to contact your local Xtreme HVAC Services sales and service center to correct the problem.

 Should you learn that your system was freezing due to a dirty air filter, after replacing or cleaning the filter, you can speed up the thawing process by turning the system off and then turning on only the fan.
 If you have a heat pump system, you can try turning the system to heating mode until the ice has melted.
 After the ice has melted, switch the system settings back to normal.
-If the system refreezes, contact Xtreme HVAC Service Heating & Air Conditioning in Miami Dade, Broward and West Palm Beach to fix the problem.
+If the system refreezes, contact Xtreme HVAC Services Heating & Air Conditioning in Miami Dade, Broward and West Palm Beach to fix the problem.

 As your local Service & Repair dealer and your troubleshooting expert, we'll be glad to help you.
 Should we encounter a situation that requires additional factory help, we will contact our factory supported Service Manager(s) for assistance.

 In addition to the comprehensive visual inspection that comes with our System Inspection, a Precision Tune-up also consists of a complete maintenance cleaning and lubrication of the heating or air conditioning equipment components.
-Discover more here about Xtreme HVAC Service’s Precision Tune-up steps .
+Discover more here about Xtreme HVAC Services’s Precision Tune-up steps .
 The cost of a tune-up varies by season, and printable coupons with seasonal discounts on tune-ups can often be found on our Specials & Rebate page.